Amritasrikantam123/Speak2Code/README.md

 npm start
 ```

-The compiler will be available at `http://localhost:5000`
+The backend will be available at `http://localhost:5000`

 ## Usage